biggoron/everscape-cleaned/README.txt

     purpose of each one of the scripts.
     This folder is here only to give a complete overview on the work done on everscape.

+    visualization/ contains all the scripts used to visualize data. (usefull for testing).
+You will also find a file documenting these scripts.

     Finally, resources/ contains all the figures obtained from scripts, further explanations on the overall process and possible continuations for the